G5K609 Scientific Computing and Data Analysis MSc Postgraduate Taught 2020

 - In any natural sciences with a strong quantitative element.

-We strongly encourage students to sign up for a specialisation area they already have some background of affinity.
-At the moment, the course targets primarily Physics students.
-If you do not have a Physics degree, we strongly recommend you to contact the University beforehand to clarify whether you bring along the right background.
+We strongly encourage students to sign up for a specialisation area for which they already have some background or affinity.
+At the moment, the course targets primarily Physics students and Mathematics students.
+If you do not have a degree from these subjects, we strongly recommend you to contact the University beforehand to clarify whether you bring along the right background.
+Please note that standard business degrees are not sufficient, as they lack the required level of mathematical education.

 Programming knowledge on an L3 level in at least one programming language and commitment to learning C and Python independently if not known before.